koechkevin/diary/README.md

 ### Set up the environment
 This platform APIs is built on flask python framework.
-You must have python installed preferably version 3 and have PostgreSQL installed to test the files
+You must have python installed preferably version 3 and have PostgreSQL installed to test the files.

 Clone the repository and checkout to branch challenge3
 ```sh